github/semantic/docs/build.md

 ## Custom rules

-We have two custom rules, defined in `build/common.bzl`.
+We have two common custom rules, defined in `build/common.bzl`.
 The first, `tree_sitter_node_types_archive`, uses the `http_archive` rule to download a specified tree-sitter grammar's `node-types.json` file.
 These calls declare new top-level targets, so they're only present in the top-level `WORKSPACE` file.
 The second, `semantic_language_library`, takes care of the boilerplate associated with declaring a target for a `semantic-LANG` language package (as these packages' contents are identical, their target declarations are almost identical).

+For the purposes of setting up the examples upon which the `parse-examples` test depends, we have code in `build/example_repos.bzl` which defines them, checks them out, and computes the set of target names.
+You shouldn't need to change or modify this, unless you're adding new repos.